When sharing data, it is important to consider how you will make your data available. The two main options for making your data available are to:

 APIs require investment

-APIs involve technical complexity and so require good design to establish and manage the web requests needed to retrieve the data, translate it and save it as a single dataset, and ongoing maintenance to continue to ensure data remains fit for purpose and response times are adequate.
+APIs involve technical complexity and so require good design to establish and manage the web requests needed to retrieve, translate and save data as a single dataset, as well as ongoing maintenance to ensure data remains fit for purpose and response times are adequate.

 APIs should be built in standard formats and be documented